Strengthening National Security and Economic Prosperity Through Enhanced Sovereign Capability

 Advantages of Developing Sovereign Defence Capability and R&D

-Building a national sovereign defence capability and R&D will reap benefits across economic, national security, job creation and skills development and retention.
+Building a national sovereign defence capability and an R&D retention strategy will reap benefits across the economy, in national security, through job creation, and in skills development and talent retention.

 (a) Economic Benefits:

-Retention of Profits and IP: Ensuring that profits and IP remain within Australia boosts the national economy and allows for reliable and secure investment in local industries.
+Retention of Profits and IP: Ensuring that profits and IP remain within Australia boosts the national economy and facilitates reliable and secure investment in local industries.

 Supply Chain Development: A robust sovereign industry stimulates the growth of domestic supply chain networks, reducing dependency on foreign entities.